raspibo/eventman/docs/DEVELOPMENT.md

 - /login - login form
 - /logout - when visited, the user is logged out

 Notice that the above paths are the ones used by the webapp.
-If you plan to use them from an external application (like the _eventman_ barcode/qrcode scanner) you better prepend all the path with /v1.0, where 1.0 is the current value of API\_VERSION.
+If you plan to use them from an external application (like the _event\_man_ barcode/qrcode scanner) you better prepend all the path with /v1.0, where 1.0 is the current value of API\_VERSION.
 The main advantage of doing so is that, for every call, a useful status code and a JSON value is returned (also for /v1.0/login that usually would show you the login page).

 Also, remember that most of the paths can take query parameters that will be used as a filter, like GET /events/:event_id/persons?name=Mario